 A full-time taught Master's degree usually involves a nine-month taught element and a three-month research project, so is likely to take 12 months to complete full-time.

 Part-time options are available on many courses, and length of study depends on the course delivery.
 It is quite common for the part-time route to take three years.

 The award may be an MA (Master of Arts), MSc (Master of Science), or MBA (Master of Business Administration).

-It may involve a detailed study of a particular aspect of your academic discipline, be vocational and accredited by a professional body, or be a conversion course developing your knowledge and skills in a new subject.
+It may involve a detailed study of a particular aspect of your academic discipline, be vocational and accredited by a professional body, or be a course that provides a clear route into a profession, developing your knowledge and skills in a new subject.

 Postgraduate Certificates and Diplomas

 These often represent the initial stages of a taught Master's degree.
 Certificates require 60 credits and a Diploma requires 120 credits.